Metatavu/timebank-mywork-forecast-lambdas/README.md

 aws configure
 ```

-- AWS Access Key ID: qwerty (it can be whatever, you are running this locally)
+- AWS Access Key ID: example (it can be whatever, you are running this locally)
-- AWS Secret Access Key: qwerty (same with this one)
+- AWS Secret Access Key: example (same as above)
 - Default region name: localhost
 - Default output format: (this can be empty)